 Under the Americans with Disabilities Act (ADA), privately owned businesses that serve the public, such as restaurants, hotels, retail stores, taxicabs, theaters, concert halls, and sports facilities, are prohibited from discriminating against individuals with disabilities.
 The ADA requires these businesses to allow people with disabilities to bring their service animals onto business premises in whatever areas customers are generally allowed.
 The museum welcomes service animals used by persons with disabilities.
 All service animals must remain on a leash or harness at all times.
 With the exception of service animals, no domesticated animals of any kind can be admitted into the museum.

 You’re likely to enjoy your visit so much that you’ll want to return again.
-Museum membership (starting at $109 for families) provides unlimited free general museum admission for one year and represents a cost-effective way for families to visit the museum frequently.
+Museum membership provides unlimited free general museum admission for one year and represents a cost-effective way for families to visit the museum frequently.
 If you join as a member before paying general admission, you can use your free-admission benefit immediately.
-If you purchase general admission for your visit and decide to become a member before leaving the museum, the fees you pay for admission that day may apply to the cost of an annual membership—you just need to hand in today’s dated receipt when you join.
+If you purchase general admission and decide to become a member before leaving the museum, 50% of your admission fees may be applied to the cost of an annual membership—you just need to hand in today’s dated receipt when you join.
 Museum members enjoy many other exclusive benefits, such as a $1 general admission discount for guests, a $1 discount on butterfly garden admission, and a 10% discount in the museum shops.
-Members who join at the Patron level ($145) or above receive even more benefits like discounted admission to nearly 200 children’s museums across the United States and Canada.
+Members who join at the Patron level or above receive even more benefits like discounted admission to nearly 200 children’s museums across the United States and Canada.
 Visit the membership page for more details.
 Parking privileges are not a benefit of membership.